 This PNP-AC post-masters certificate builds upon the existing curriculum of a previous master's degree.
 For purposes of student eligibility for certification, all AC-PNP required courses must be taken at Wright State University or challenged by either examination or demonstrations of similar course content in the student’s previous masters program.
 The coursework in the program is delivered online making the program highly accessible to participants who have complicated work schedules and might not live in proximity to the Dayton campus.

 To be eligible to apply to this post master's certificate nursing program, applicants must meet the following criteria:

 Be a master's prepared nurse

 Be a Registered Nurse with an unencumbered license and current professional licensure as APRN (advanced practice registered nurse), having a minimum of one year of post master’s clinical nursing experience with experience over the past two years in a pediatric acute care setting [Documentation of acute care clinical practice (form) within the past 2 years.]

-Apply to the Wright State Graduate School as a non-degree seeking student.
+Apply to the Wright State Graduate School as a certificate seeking student.